codewinsdotcom/PostgresClientKit/README.md

 - **Developer-friendly API using modern Swift.**  For example, errors are represented by instances of `enum PostgresError: Error` and are raised by a `throw` or by returning a [`Result<Success, Error>`](https://github.com/apple/swift-evolution/blob/master/proposals/0235-add-result.md).

 - **Safe conversion between Postgres and Swift types.** Type conversion is explicit and robust.
 Conversion errors are signaled, not masked.
-Additional Swift types for date/time values address the impedance mismatch between Postgres types and Foundation `Date`.
+PostgresClientKit provides additional Swift types for dates and times to address the impedance mismatch between Postgres types and Foundation `Date`.

 - **Memory efficient.** The rows in a result are exposed through an iterator, not an array.
 Rows are lazily retrieved from the Postgres server.